AMN-SHK/UnibotFM/data/nlu.md

 - What is the distance of college from Thane
 - What is the distance of college from Bhiwandi
 - What is the distance of college from Kaman
+- What is the distance of college from Mumbai
 - What is the distance of college from Chinchoti
 - How far college is from Borivali
 - How far college is from Vasai